🐨 Model repo template#

 )

-In scivision, once your model(s) have been included in the scivision catalog, pip installability gives users the option to use the load_pretrained_model function for easy use of your model code.
+In Scivision, once your model(s) have been included in the Scivision catalog, pip installability gives users the option to use the load_pretrained_model function for easy use of your model code.
 See the 🌟 API docs for details.

 πŸ—ƒοΈ Example model repos#

-Here are some example repositories that are set up to work with scivision as per this guide.
+Here are some example repositories that are set up to work with Scivision as per this guide.

-A simple test repository that demonstrates how to set up two models for use with scivision.
+A simple test repository that demonstrates how to set up two models for use with Scivision.

 A repository containing a pretrained ResNet-50 model for classification of plankton and example data.

-Note: the example data is included as an intake catalog; see the scivision data repo template for more information.
+Note: the example data is included as an intake catalog; see the Scivision data repo template for more information.

 A repository that adapts the MapReader model to classification of plant patches.
 Example data included.